automobileslie/Library_of_Congress_App/README.md

 Pull the code down from the Github Repository, and then run `npm start` from the terminal once you are in the root directory in your code editor.
 Once the server is up, you should be able to see the application if you navigate to http://localhost:3000 in your browser.

-I hope that you enjoy browsing through the Library of Congress' Collections!
+I hope that you enjoy familiarizing yourself with the Library of Congress' Collections!